CodeCome

 Prompts

 Improve a phase prompt with a diff and a short rationale.
-Bring an audit log if you can.
+Bring a run summary if you can.

 Sandbox templates

-Contribute a Dockerfile + run.sh for a stack we don't cover yet.
+Contribute a Dockerfile + scripts for a stack we don't cover yet, under templates/sandboxes/.

 Methodology